-- BE BRIEF. - Include vital information about child abuse prevention (i.e. national trends; local significance; the impact on children, families and/or the community). - State your planned involvement or activity and the action you hope to generate.
-(To raise awareness, encourage participation, raise funds, support current programs). - Include a paragraph describing your organization or committee, its mission, history and contact information.
+- BE BRIEF. - Include vital information about child abuse prevention (i.e. national trends; local significance; the impact on children, families and/or the community). - State your planned involvement or activity and the action you hope to generate, such as raising awareness, encouraging participation, raising funds, or supporting current programs. - Include a paragraph describing your organization or committee, its mission, history, and contact information.